 Prayer: Oh Heavenly Father, I choose to forgive __________ for what they did or said to me.
 I ask You to help me do this.
 I choose not to hold these things against them any longer.
 I repent and ask for your forgiveness for holding on to any unforgiveness toward them.
 I ask You to bless them.
 To send them blessings.
-Drink for their thirst and food for their hunger, in the name of Jesus.
+I send drink for their thirst and food for their hunger, in the name of Jesus.
 I command that my body be healed and restored, physically, mentally, emotionally and spiritually as a result of all past unforgiveness, all in the name of Jesus Christ.
 Amen.

 Prayer and deliverance is available to you through this ministry in various ways.

 See details in the "Contact" section of this site.